davejohncole/kea_python/examples/lease-cmds/README.md

 ```

 Then in another shell start a command shell in the kea container in order to run the test
-harness that exercises all of the implemeneted commands:
+harness that exercises all of the implemented commands:
 ```
 djc@laptop:~/play/kea_python$ docker exec -it kea bash root@ae43fd3e78da:/source# cd /workdir/examples/lease-cmds/